hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/simple-data-query.md

 ## Source Code Commentary

-For simplicity, not all `errors` are handled in this code.
-Further, the implementation of `createConnection()` and `openSession()` can be found [here](../../pre-requisite/gosdk).
+For the sake of simplicity, not all `errors` are handled in this code.
+Furthermore, the implementation of `createConnection()` and `openSession()` can be found [here](../../pre-requisite/gosdk).

-The `session.DataTx()` starts a new data transaction and returns the data transaction context.
-Note that we use this context only for the query purpose and not perform any operations on the data.
+Calling `session.DataTx()` starts a new data transaction and returns the data transaction context.
+Note that we use this context only for query purposes and not for performing any operations on the data.

 To fetch the key `key1` in database `db2`, we call `tx.Get("db2", "key1")`.
 It returns

   1. value
-  2. Metadata
+  2. metadata
   3. error

 The value is `[]byte`.
-The Metadata holds the version and access control as shown below:
+The metadata holds the version and access control as shown below:

 ```go
 type Metadata struct {